 Paid search marketing is one of the most common types of pay-per-click (PPC) advertising.
 Providers such as Google AdWords and Bing Ads show your ad to users who search for certain keywords.
 You set up campaigns by writing ad copy, selecting relevant keywords and choosing a suitable landing page on your site.

 Display ads are banner, image or text ads that appear on different websites, selected to target particular audiences.
 These ads will link to your website.
 They generally return a lower click-through rate than search ads, but can be useful for building brand awareness.

 Social media advertising

 Social media platforms, such as Facebook, have high numbers of users who could be your potential customers.
-PPC advertising on these platforms can help you achieve higher click-through rates and increase awareness of your product or services.
+PPC advertising on these platforms can help you achieve higher click-through rates to your website.
+Campaigns can help increase awareness of your product or services.
 The channels can be used to target specific demographics and interests.

 Retargeting PPC advertising